chakarai1234/news_mcp/README.md

 # Give permissions for run.sh in unix
 chmod +x ./run.sh # (sudo chmod) if super user required

+./run.sh #For MacOS it will spin up the docker desktop builds and run the docker container in the background
 ```

 ## Configuration